moebiussurfing/ofxColorManager/README.md

 * [ofxColourLoversHelper](https://github.com/moebiussurfing/ofxColourLoversHelper)

 ## File format
 The **JSON** file format of a preset it's simple.
-This is a 3 colors palette file content as an example:
+This is an example of a 3 colors palette file content:
 ```json
 [
     {